 What are the main advantages of working with the remote team?

 When it comes to selecting a team for making your project, benefits become the main decision-making point.
 Clients want to get the solution faster and spend less money and nerves on it.
 Having so many options to consider (i.e. you can hire a freelancer, gather your own developers team, or start working with the remote one) you start thinking about the advantages each one of them can offer you.
 And believe us, working with the remote team has more benefits than other options.
 So let’s take a look at them!

-- Reduced costs.
+- Reduced costs to 25%.
 You may argue that hiring a freelancer is cheaper.
 Yes, it is so, however, you should not forget that you are hiring one person who is going to be responsible for the whole project.
 And that person may lack some knowledge or skills.
 So in terms of productivity and results quality the team is always better.
 While it is extremely time and cost consuming to gather your own team, you can hire a remote one with really professional members.